Wyoming is using two options for high school equivalency testing: the GED and HiSET exams.

 What are the Wyoming GED testing requirements?

-Both exams (GED and HiSET) give adults that never completed their high school education the chance to acquire an equivalent degree.
-In Wyoming, there’s no state residency requirement nor do test-takers first have to sign up for a prep course or reach sufficient scores on a practice test.
-In Wyoming, applicants must be 16 years old or older though 16 and 17-year-olds are required to meet additional, strict requirements.
+Both exams (GED and HiSET) give adults who never completed their high school education the chance to acquire an equivalent degree.
+In Wyoming, there’s no state residency requirement, nor do test-takers first have to sign up for a prep course or reach sufficient scores on a practice test, except when writing the exam online.
+In Wyoming, applicants must be 16 years old or older, though 16 and 17-year-olds are required to meet additional, strict requirements.

 What is the GED cost in Wyoming?

-In Wyoming, the full GED exam will set you back $80 (or $20 per sub-exam) when taken at a physical testing site.
+In Wyoming, the full GED exam will set you back $104 (or $26 per sub-exam) when taken at a physical testing site.
 When taken online, the GED exam costs $144 (or $36 for each sub-exam).
-You should also add $28 since you have to buy four GED Ready tests to qualify for online GED testing.
+To take the exam online, however, you should also add $28 since you have to buy four GED Ready tests to qualify for online GED testing.
 That will add up to $172 overall.
 The HiSET exam costs $53.75 (when taken on a computer) or $75 (when taken on paper).
 You have the liberty to take and pay for the subtests (both HiSET and GED) one at a time if you wish and in any preferred order.